🌍 Musical journey in music

 • A guided meditation session with Tibetan bowls

-• A moment of reading or writing accompanied by Zen music
+• A moment of reading or writing accompanied by zen music

 🎼 Did you know?